-Using patent pending and proprietary processes of precision manufacturing, RSA™ (Reduced Surface Activity) Autosampler Vials are superior for chromatography to all other vials on the market since they are not only made to exact tolerances for your autosampler, they are manufactured for your sample chemistry as well.
+Using a proprietary processes of precision manufacturing, RSA™ (Reduced Surface Activity) autosampler vials are superior for chromatography to all other vials on the market since they are not only made to exact tolerances for your autosampler, they are manufactured for your sample chemistry as well.

 During this process of intense and rapid heating some of the glass becomes a gas and will quickly cool and sublimate onto the surface of the vial in the form of sodium borates & silicates either a powder or particles.
 This material is not covalently bonded to the glass and will greatly vary in amount from vial to vial and lot to lot depending on the amount of heat that was used on each individual vial station.
 The amount of heat that’s used is determined by the speed of the vial machines and units made per minute.
 The “silicate material” can be pH sensitive, adsorb basic compounds and will “delaminate” or come off the vial under certain conditions.
 Silicate materials have been somewhat responsible for giving glass its undeserved negative reputation for some compounds and samples.